subhashmagarwal/EGFRisopred/README.md

 * Note :- During installation chose drive other than C (or the one having OS).

-For any Help refer to Help_EGFRisopred
+For How to use refer to Help_EGFRisopred.pptx